urivape/reviewlytics/README.md

     pytest app/tests/test_reviews_api.py
     ```

-## Docker Setup and Usage (Note: Potential Issue Encountered)
+## Docker Setup and Usage

-The project includes a `Dockerfile` and `docker-compose.yml` for containerization.
+The project includes a `Dockerfile` and `docker-compose.yml` for containerization, making it easy to run the application in a consistent environment.

 ### Docker Requirements